dipti5/CCE/README.md

 BreakHis: https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

-Note:
+Points:
-The model folder contains the models and it can be tested using the test images The Code.ipynb is the mail code file.
+The model folder contains the models and it can be tested using the test images.
+The Code.ipynb is the mail code file.
+The Model_Summary.ipynb contains the summary of all the models